Judge Program

 Accreditation & Re-accreditation

 An official's accreditation starts when their application is approved by Australian Sailing, and lasts for four years.
-The requirements for re-accreditation are explained in the table below and in the Judge Accreditation Policy, available from the Judge Resources page.
+The requirements for accreditation and re-accreditation are explained in the table below.
+Our Officials Accreditation Policy is available here.

 Regional & National Judge |